Frequently asked—and answered—questions.

 What can I bring with me to my study table?

-You are welcome to bring in notes, pencils, USB disks, laptops, cameras, and phones (set on silent) as well as non-backpack bags that are smaller than 13 x 17 x 4 inches.
+You are welcome to bring in notes, pencils, USB drives, laptops, cameras, and phones (set on silent) as well as non-backpack bags that are smaller than 13 x 17 x 4 inches.

 Do the libraries accept long-distance reference requests?